 Rear-End Car Accident Lawyer Trenton

-There is rarely a circumstance in which it is not negligent for someone to rear-end another on the road.
+There is rarely a circumstance in which it is not negligent for someone to rear-end another driver on the road.
 Ultimately, you should be paying attention to the road and the road conditions in front of you.
 Unfortunately, Rear-End Accidents are the most common kind of Car Accident that we see on the road.
-The reasons for a Rear-End Accident are always the same.
+The reasons for a Rear-End Accident are almost always the same.
 The rear-ending driver typically was not paying attention to the road in front of him or her because he or she was distracted.
-The other reasons for crashing into the rear of another car are because he or she was traveling too close to that car, he or she underestimated the weather conditions (ice and snow) or he or she believed that the car in front should have moved and they didn’t.
+The most common other reasons for crashing into the rear of another car are because he or she was traveling too close to that car, he or she underestimated the weather conditions (ice and snow) or he or she believed that the car in front should have moved and they didn’t.
 Absent an “act of god” or an intentional act by the car you hit in front of you, there is no reason or justification for rear-ending a car in front of you.
-At The Law Offices of Greg Prosmushkin, P.C., our attorneys and staff handle rear-end car accidents efficiently and methodically.
+At The Law Offices of Greg Prosmushkin, P.C., our lawyers and staff handle rear-end car accidents efficiently and methodically.
 We can help you receive the benefits that you contracted for with your insurance company.
 We can help get your medical benefits, work loss benefits and collision coverage sorted out and paid.
 We help prevent any medical bill from going into collections like the initial hospital bill.
 If you or a loved one was injured in a rear-end collision, please call our office today for a free consultation.